HappyLabz/happylabz.github.io/ShortWallace001_ES_No_VWAP.md

 ### Test Fifteen
 * Sell when the price hits the upper line of the 20p 1std bollinger
-* Stoploss is -5 points
+* Trailing Stop is -5 points
 * Results:
 ```
 Total Trades: 3